us-amlr/cs-phoc/readme-data.md

 	* Only 3 records have notes about surveying to the glacier
 	* Sam remembers we normally surveyed this in 2016/17
 * Any other beaches that might have year-specific ranges?
-* Should 'Paulina-Aranda' actually be 'Paulina-delLobero'?
+* Should 'Paulina-Aranda' actually be 'Paulina-delCanal'?
 Seems unlikely Remanso-Aranda were surveyed every time.

 ## Data Structure